 Step 1 – Use the Twitch Username and User ID Translator

-Twitch Username and User ID Translator is a chrome extension that will give you the User ID number from a username.
-The extension will let you know if the username or user ID doesn’t exist.
+Twitch Username and User ID Translator is a tool that will give you the User ID number from a username.
+The site will let you know if the username or user ID doesn’t exist.

 Step 2 – View Username Changelogs